Regenerative Care That Reaches Beyond the Joint Surface

 Background media

-Intraosseous PRP and BMAC therapy is often combined with other regenerative treatments such as intra-articular PRP, MFAT, BMAC, shockwave therapy, regenerative laser therapy, or photomodulation.
+Intraosseous PRP and BMAC are often combined with intra-articular PRP, MFAT, ozone therapy, shockwave therapy, regenerative laser therapy, or photomodulation.
+The combination depends on the diagnosis, imaging findings, and patient goals.

-This layered approach allows Regen Axis Health to address joint pain comprehensively—from bone to cartilage to surrounding soft tissue—rather than relying on a single intervention.
+This layered approach allows Regen Axis Health to address joint and spine pain at every level—bone, cartilage, ligament, and surrounding soft tissue—rather than relying on a single intervention.

 Results of Intraosseous PRP and Bone Marrow Treatment